Open-Attestation/documentation-website/docs/verifiable-document/document-template.md

 ![Default Story Book View](/docs/verifiable-document/document-template/default-storybook.png)

-After running the storybook, you should be able to see the default template provided at http://localhost:6006/.
+After running the Storybook, you should be able to see the default template provided at `http://localhost:6006/`.

 This is a live preview where you can see the changes when you:

-1. edit the raw document data in the "Knobs" tab
+1. edit the raw document data in the `Knobs` tab
 1. edit the template code to render the data

 ## Developing the renderer

 Now that we have set up the development environment, we can start writing our renderer.
-We will first define the data structure of our Certificate of Completion, followed by writing the renderer to render the HTML code corresponding to the data provided.
+We will first define the data structure of our 📜 Certificate of Completion, followed by writing the renderer to render the HTML code corresponding to the data provided.

 ### Update sample document data and type